metalcycling/openstructure/modules/conop/doc/compoundlib.rst

   .. attribute:: inchi

-    The InChI code of this compound, without the 'InChI=' part, e.g '1S/H2O/h1H2' for water.
+    The InChI code of this compound, e.g  '1S/H2O/h1H2' for water.
     Read-only.

     :type: :class:`str`

   .. attribute:: inchi_key

-    The InChIKey of this compound without the 'InChIKey=' part, e.g.
+    The InChIKey of this compound, e.g.
     'XLYOFNOQVPJJNP-UHFFFAOYSA-N' for water.
 Read-only.

     :type: :class:`str`